St James C of E Primary School

 As Mathematicians we will be learning to –

-Children are also encouraged to use Times Table Rock Stars regularly to improve their knowledge of times tables.
+Children are also encouraged to use Maths Shed regularly to improve their knowledge of times tables and practise other areas of Maths.

-As linguists we will learn about the calendar.
-We will learn how to read, write and say each day of the week and the months of the year.
-We will also learn how to ask and answer questions about the calendar and develop our knowledge of numbers to 20.
+As linguists we will learn about calendars.
+We will be learning to read, write and say the days of the week, the months of the year and numbers up to 20.
+We will also continue to learn how to ask and respond to questions.

-As scientists we will be learning about Electricity and Sound
+As scientists we will be learning about Living Things and their Habitats

-As musicians we will be introduced to texture in music.
+As musicians we will be learning about Bhangra music.

-As historians, we will be learning about – Ancient Egypt
+As historians, we will be learning about – The Anglo-Saxons

 At Home: